enioaiello/vador/readme.md

 Simply visit [our website](https://enioaiello.github.io/vador) and start browsing through the listed software!

-> Note: If you don't find a particular software listed, feel free to reach out to us by sending an email [here](mailto:aielloenio@icloud.com) to submit your software for consideration.

 ## License

 Vador Project is licensed under the [MIT License](LICENSE).